-Federation of Spixworth Schools ks3 Geography Skills Pro gression Curriculum Locational knowledge In Locational knowledge In locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities In ame and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time Identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones (including day and night) Place knowledge In understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Human and physical geography describe and understand key aspects of: In physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle In human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Geographical skills and fieldwork In use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied In use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their Curriculum knowledge of the United Kingdom and the wider world • use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
-Coverage A Year 3 Geographer can: A Year 4 Geographer can: A Year 5 Geographer can: A Year 6 Geographer can: Locational Knowledge Have begun to make simple links with locational knowledge, including knowledge of places in the local area, UK and wider world, and some globally significant human features.
+Federation of Spixworth Schools Geography Skills Progression KS2 Curriculum KS2 Locational knowledge I locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time i identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/Greenwich Meridian and time zones (including day and night) Place knowledge understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Human and physical geography describe and understand key aspects of: physical geography, including: tippes of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Geographical skills and fieldwork use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of Coverage maps, plans and graphs, and d A Year 3 Geographer can: A Year 4 Geographer can: A Year 5 Geographer can: A Year 6 Geographer can: Locational Knowledge Have begun to make simple links with locational knowledge, including knowledge of places in the local area, UK and wider world, and some globally significant human features.
 Can confidently use a range of maps and images.
 Can locate and describe countries in KS2 curriculum.
-Can confidently use Have begun to develop a framework if locational knowledge, including knowledge of places in the local area, UK and wider world, and some globally significant human features.
+Can confidently use the four points of a compass.
+Have begun to develop a framework if locational knowledge, including knowledge of places in the local area, UK and wider world, and some globally significant human features.
 Can confidently use globes, atlases and aerial photographs.
 Can locate and describe countries in KS2 curriculum.
-Can confidently use the 8 points of a compass to give and follow Have begun to make connections from patterns of knowledge of the world, including globally significant physical and human features.
+Can confidently use the 8 points of a compass to give and follow directions.
+Can use four-figure grid Have begun to make connections from patterns of knowledge of the world, including globally significant physical and human features.
 Can confidently use an atlas including the contents page and index.
 Can locate and describe countries in KS2 curriculum.
 Can confidently use the 8 points of a compass.
-Can accurately use 4-figure grid references and attempt 6- Have a more detailed and extensive framework of knowledge of the world, including globally significant physical and human features and places in the news.
+Can accurately use 4-figure grid references and attempt 6- figure grid references.
+Can draw a Have a more detailed and extensive framework of knowledge of the world, including globally significant physical and human features and places in the news.
 Can confidently use a range of maps, atlases, images, globes and digital mapping.
-Can locate and describe countries in KS2
+Can locate and describe countries in KS2 curriculum.
+Can confidently and